{{flagHref}}

 Rhenium: Element Properties And Uses

-Rhenium (Re) is a rare metal with a melting point of 3 459 °C. It is used in jet engine components, high‐temperature alloys and catalysts.
-It is known for its strength and corrosion resistance.
-It is obtained as a byproduct during the refining of molybdenum and copper.
+Rhenium (Re) is a rare, high-melting-point metal used in jet engines, superalloys, and catalysts.
+Known for its strength and corrosion resistance, it is a byproduct of molybdenum and copper refining.

 75